MLRUG

 I started this project a couple of years before many of the impressive AI tools (Stable Diffusion, VEO, GPT-5, etc.) we have today existed.
 The only realistic way for me to conduct this experiment was to train my own algorithm (based on other people’s algorithms, of course).

-As with so many projects in the field of machine learning, one of the most important considerations for me was the question of what data I would feed into my generative algorithm.
-I wanted to choose a design object that I was reasonably familiar with, for which I could obtain a sufficient amount of data, and that could be represented as an image (since 3D generative design is much more difficult).
-Based on these considerations, I opted for Moroccan carpets.
-I am very familiar with Moroccan carpets because my father trades with them, which also gives me access to image data of Moroccan carpets.
-I supplemented the data I was able to obtain from my father with images from the internet, which I collected using a web crawler.
-In the end, I was able to obtain about 3.000 images of Moroccan carpets.
-This is not a huge amount in the context of a generative algorithm, but enough to get first reasonably useful results.
+As with so many machine learning projects, the most important consideration was what data to feed into the algorithm.
+I needed a design object I was familiar with, for which I could get enough images, and that could be represented in two dimensions (since 3D generative design is much more difficult).
+Moroccan carpets were the natural choice.
+My father trades with them, which gives me access to a high-quality photo archive.
+I supplemented his collection with images from the internet, collected using a web crawler.
+In the end I had about 3.000 images.
+Not a huge amount in the context of a generative algorithm, but enough for a first experiment.

 Algorithm and Computing